ECBSU/genomics-scripts/Slurm_chain_scripts/Binning/README.md

 # Binning chain script
 The various scripts forming a pipeline for binning.
-The pipeline runs various analyses split over 3 (slurm) jobs:
+The pipeline runs various analyses split over 3 (slurm) jobs which are performed successively:

 ### Job 1
 1. Trimming (fastp)